darshanjain998/30daysofcode/README.md

 # 30daysofcode
 this not a project
-this is just a practice code floder
+this is just a practice code